spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/engineering/onboarding/index.html.md

 We then create a merge request on `www-gitlab-com` project so it can be merged.

-The merge request is assigned to the People Experience Team and they set it to merge when the pipeline succeeds.
+The merge request is assigned to the People Connect team and they set it to merge when the pipeline succeeds.

 ### Possible Errors and Fixes